jacgoldsm/tslib/README.md

 # tslib
 A correct and consistent API for dealing with leads, lags, differences, and filling in gaps in time-series and panel data.
-Available in Pandas and (and Pyspark, coming soon.)
+Available in Pandas (and Pyspark, coming soon.)

 In Pandas, importing `tslib` grants access to the `.ts` accessor, allowing for idiomatic creation of lags, leads, and differences with time series and panel data.